faceyspacey/respond-framework-docs-old/README.md

 Here for the first time we see the top level module kickstarting an app using `ReactDOM.hydrate` and the dispatching of `firstRoute()` on the store.
 This is very similar to the pattern established by [faceyspacey/redux-first-router](https://github.com/faceyspacey/redux-first-router).

 `moduleProps` however is the star.
 They are the glue that binds multiple modules together.
-They allow you to share `state`, `actions`, and `types` between parent modules and their children, while using a single time-travellable store.
+They allow you to share `state`, `actions`, and `types` between parent modules and their children, while using a ***single*** time-travellable store.
 The Redux devtools still work with Respond!

-To use them, assign a retrieval function to keys the child accepts.
-On the child, they are conveniently available via property access, rather than a function.
+To use `moduleProps`, assign a retrieval function to keys the child accepts.
+On the child, they are conveniently available via property access--rather than a function--just as the parent.

+> It turns out that intelligent static namespacing of components and reducers precludes the need for multiple stores.
+The "monolithic" ways of Redux do *not* need to be thrown out in favor of modular hooks and suspense.
+Modularity is able to be achieved via a little compile time help.
+More on our *implementation* later.

+> The benefits of a single store approach vs component-level state or multiple stores will become even clearer once we breach the topic of automatic test *generation.*

-> The React team has done an astounding job pinpointing the least amount of API surface to comprise the component primitive.
+The React team has done an astounding job pinpointing the least amount of API surface to comprise the component primitive.
 Respond follows the same rigorous path but on the other end of the spectrum: "mini apps."
 One is the perfect primitive for *micro* level components and the other for *macro* level mini apps.

+A major weakness of the "component everything" approach is it's very difficult for new developers (or your future self!) to discern the structure of your app, eg: where things like data requests are being initiated and resolved.
+Having defined places--like many might remember from the Ruby on Rails days--makes it easy for everyone at all times to know where things are supposed to be.
+Enforced convention at the "macro" level like this is where Respond Modules pick up the slack from React components.

 ## No More JSX, no createElement